FeaturesGoyaSiddis

 The pop-up in Bangalore, called Salt of the Leaves, was curated by Chef Goku in collaboration with Suyatri and Forest Post.
 Read: Chef Goku’s visit to the forests in Yellapur.

-The ingredients: all foraged from the community’s forests in Yellapur.
-Savitha, one of the cooks of the feast, who also handles the accounting at the Damami venture, says that in their daily food, at least one thing will always come from the forest.
+The ingredients for the meal were foraged from the community’s forests in Yellapur.
+Savitha, one of the cooks of the feast, (who also handles accounting at Damami), explains that in their day-to-day meals, at least one ingredient is always from the forest.
 “What we cannot carry from the aranya (forest), we grow around our homes,” she adds.
-She learned how to forage from her mother and elders, and is passing this wisdom to her children.
+She learned how to forage from her mother and other elders, and is passing this wisdom on to her children.

-The meal began with a copper tumbler of urli juice – a blend of cooked horse gram, black jaggery and cardamom.
-Mildly grainy in texture, the juice was like a fragrant, watered-down payasam without the trimmings.
-It is said to be an immunity booster and certainly whets the appetite.
+The meal begins with a copper tumbler of urli – a beverage made of horse gram, black jaggery and cardamom.
+Grainy and textural, the drink is almost a fragrant, watered-down payasam without the trimmings.
+It is served as an immunity booster, and certainly serves to whet the appetite.

-Since it was a buffet, we started with the souli (red ant) soup, a mix of red ants, coconut, spices and several forest herbs.
-Savitha tells me that the red ants are an integral part of the Siddi diet.
-When harvesting, only a part of the ants are removed from the leafy nest, and the rest are left to rebuild and re-populate.
-Manjanna adds, quite proudly, that the soup saved his people from the Coronavirus.
-The community created a medicinal concoction of it with spices, herbs and leaves from the forest, like ram patre (wild mace).
-Each time, ten litres of the mix were boiled down to a litre – almost syrup-like and every member of the community was given a cup, once a week.
-Manjanna vouches that no one contracted the illness.
+Since the meal is served buffet-style, we begin with souli, a red ant soup, made with coconut, spices and several forest herbs.
+Savitha tells us that red ants are an integral part of the Siddi diet.
+Harvesting involves removing only part of the colony, allowing the remaining ants to rebuild and repopulate the nest.
+Manjanna adds, quite proudly, that the soup protected his community from the Coronavirus.
+The community kitchen would prepare a medicinal soup of ants, spices, herbs and leaves from the forest.
+Each time, ten litres of the soup was boiled down to a single litre, to reach a syrup-like consistency.
+Every member of the community was given a cup, once a week.
+Manjanna vouches that no one in the community contracted the virus.

-By way of appetisers, we had a range of sukkas like kokkra (mackerel), ona (mutton) and anabe (mushroom) sukka – some dry-fried, others a semi-gravy, with onions and chillies in the mix – all with coconut as the central ingredient.
+By way of appetisers, we taste a range of sukkas — kokkra (mackerel), ona (mutton) and anabe (mushroom) sukka, some dry-fried, others in a thick gravy, with onions and chillies in the mix, featuring coconut as the central ingredient.

-Besides souli, the condiments included soppina (mixed greens) chutney was a dense mix of Brahmi (water hyssop), wild coriander, Ondelaga (Indian Pennywort), Sagude (Ceylon Oak tree leaves) and Murgulu (Kokum leaves).
+Besides souli, condiments included soppina (mixed greens) chutney, a dense mix of Brahmi (water hyssop), wild coriander, Ondelaga (Indian Pennywort), Sagude (Ceylon Oak tree leaves) and Murgulu (Kokum leaves).

 Souli is a red ant soup.